 Apparently, authorities who entered 1051 Ramsdell Drive on January 17th, 2015, did not notice a bullet hole in the living room while conducting their thorough investigation.
-Detective Jim Gummert, within hours of finding the bodies, assumed David Crowley was guilty after assessing the crime scene.
+Within hours of finding the bodies, Detective Jim Gummert assumed David Crowley was guilty after assessing the crime scene.
 Yet he too did not look up at the ceiling of the living room to see a bullet hole above his head.
 Is that truly a thorough investigation?

 This case needs to be reopened, based solely on the conclusion provided by the Apple Valley Police Department and their lack of evidence to prove their theory.
 The Apple Valley Police Department have a theory.
 Their theory alleges that David Crowley “snapped” and killed his wife and daughter.
-Then – still snapping – David allegedly killed himself without signing a suicide note.
-David also, allegedly, left two notes in two separate rooms.
+Then David allegedly killed himself after leaving two notes in two separate rooms.

 A hand-written note was left in the office bedroom.
-With the page flipped open, the contents read, “Open “The Rise” most recent version” and “Submit to Allah.”
+With the page flipped open, the contents read, “Open “The Rise” most recent version” and “Submit to Allah NOW.”

-Instead of signing a suicide note, the Apple Valley Police Chief believes David wrote “Allahu Akbar” at the top of his living room wall, above the two human beings he murdered, which were the two closest people to him; his wife, Komel Crowley, and his five year old daughter, Raniya Crowley.
+Like many others, the Apple Valley Police Chief believes David was the one who wrote “Allahu Akbar” at the top of the living room wall, after killing his wife and daughter.
 Where is the evidence?

 Within 24-48 hours of finding the bodies did police truly believe David was guilty?
 What evidence led them to rule out foul-play so early into their investigation?
 What evidence led them to dismiss alternative conclusions?
 Unless this case is reopened we may never get the answers to those questions since the Apple Valley Police Department is no longer discussing this case.